GSA/open-gsa-redesign/events/data-science-codealong.md

         </button>
         <div id="amendment-4" class="usa-accordion-content">
             <p>
+                GSA will not be providing refreshments for this event.
 Many coffee shops and restaurants are located near the office, several are right across the street.
 Feel free to bring items with you or run out to lunch. </p>
         </div>
     </li>
 </ul>